 The success of this course will depend upon creating a supportive, interactive environment will everyone feels comfortable and willing to contribute and participate.
-I will be asking you to provide a self-evaluation of how you think your participation should be evaluated.
+I will be asking you to provide a self-evaluation of how you think your participation should be evaluated (You may include, but do not limit it to, your attendance and punctuality as one criteria).

-Due: April 15 (or with final paper)
+Due: April 15, 2022 (or with final paper)